BALI TRAVEL GUIDE

 DATES TRAVELLED | September 2017

-I researched for MONTHS all the best places to see and do in Bali because I absolutely love getting organized for a holiday.
-Our 9-day getaway was far too short to spend on something like an average meal so I wanted to be prepared.
-I read and watched many YouTube videos, blogs, articles and online reviews and had personal recommendations from my friends Erica, Shelley, Kyra, and Shaye.
-From all of that, I am happy to be able to give you a very filtered 'best of the best'.
-I have put two comprehensive guides together on travelling to Bali, one with travel tips (like how to avoid getting Bali belly and how learning a little of the language will take you so far) and also a list with my top 5 things to see and do while there.
+I researched for MONTHS all the best places to see on our 9-day getaway - I absolutely love getting organized for a holiday.
+I read and watched many YouTube videos, blogs, articles and online reviews and had personal recommendations from my friends.
+From all of that, I am happy to be able to give you a very filtered 'my best of the best'.
+I have put two comprehensive guides together on travelling to Bali, one with travel tips like how to avoid getting Bali belly and how learning a little of the language will take you so far, and also a list with my top 5 things to see and do while there.
 Click on the link boxes below to read more.

 ABOVE : Villa Turtle, Seminyak where we stayed for the first part of our trip